 The two-year M.A. program comprises the following:

 1. Thirty hours of graduate-level coursework (numbered 5000 or above), of which at least eighteen hours must be courses in Greek and Latin taken in the Department.
 No more than six hours of directed research may be counted toward this total.

 2. Preliminary translation exam in Greek or Latin

 3. Translation exam in one Modern Research Language

 The History requirement may be fulfilled in one of two ways:

 a.
-If students audit HIEU 2031 or 2041 (Survey of Greek or Roman History respectively) and pass both the midterm and final exams with an averaged grade of B (83%) on both together, the corresponding departmental history exam will be waived.
+If students audit HIEU 2031 or 2041 (Survey of Greek or Roman History, respectively) and pass both the midterm and final exams with an average grade of B (83%) on both together, the corresponding departmental history exam will be waived.

 b.
 A two-hour departmental exam on the history of Greece from the Mycenaean Age to the death of Alexander OR on the history of Rome from the origins to the death of Constantine.

 5. Proficiency requirement in the second classical language.

 REQUIREMENTS FOR THE Ph.D. (for more information, see the Graduate Student Handbook):